All DnD languages explained

 • Terran - spoken by Earth Elementals.

-The four dialects of Primordial are closely related and mutually comprehensible – so an elemental who speaks Aquan can still communicate with one that speaks Ignan, but they remain distinct.
+The four dialects of Primordial are closely related and mutually comprehensible - so an elemental who speaks Aquan can still communicate with one who speaks Ignan, but they remain distinct.

 Sylvan